HL7-DaVinci/CDS-Library/CQLCookbook.md

   else null
 ```
 Variables:
-- *Observation_Resource:* An observation resource that has previously been defined in the CQL library.
+- *Observation_Resource:* An Observation resource that has previously been defined in the CQL library.

 Example Implementation: [RespiratoryAssistDevicesPrepopulation-0.1.0.cql](https://github.com/HL7-DaVinci/CDS-Library/blob/master/RespiratoryAssistDevices/R4/files/RespiratoryAssistDevicesPrepopulation-0.1.0.cql)

-### Extract the date of an Observation
+### Extract the Date of an Observation
 Find the most recent date that an Observation from a value set or from a list of codes occured.
 This is typically useful for pulling lab information.
 ```sql
 // Find recent Observation in health record